sje30/schol2018/rev1/response1.md

 The introduction was very much meant to be "passionate" respecting our views on the current state of publishing.
-We have however removed the sentence later int he erport about difficulties of obtaining APC funds to improve the flow of that section of the document.
+We have however removed the sentence later in the manuscript about difficulties of obtaining APC funds to improve the flow of that section of the document.

 > 2. You say that traditional publishing must take responsibility for